amd/aocl-compression/docs/README.md

-AOCL COMPRESSION
+AOCL-Compression
 ================
 @mainpage

 #### Introduction
-AOCL Compression is a software framework of various lossless compression and decompression methods tuned and optimized for AMD Zen™ based CPUs.
+AOCL-Compression is a software framework of various lossless compression and decompression methods tuned and optimized for AMD Zen™ based CPUs.
 This framework offers a single set of unified APIs for all the supported compression and decompression methods which facilitate the applications to easily integrate and use them.
-For AOCL Compression framework APIs, refer to @ref API.
+For AOCL-Compression framework APIs, refer to @ref API.

 #### Methods Supported
-AOCL Compression supports compression and decompression methods of the following libraries along with their native APIs.
+AOCL-Compression supports compression and decompression methods of the following libraries along with their native APIs.
 1. @ref LZ4_API "lz4"
 2. @ref ZLIB_API "zlib/deflate"
 3. @ref LZMA_API "lzma"